UXMobileSAP/BTPUXAdvisoryExercises/Exercises/LaunchpadService/readme.md

 To get the exercises you have two solutions:

 - If you want to use a trial environment, you need to first register it.
-You can register to a trial account using this link: Create a trial account.
+You can register to a trial account using this link: [Create a trial account](https://www.sap.com/cmp/td/sap-cloud-platform-trial.html)
 - If you’re using a production environment, you should have a subaccount configured.
 If you don’t have a configured subaccount, refer to this topic: Initial Setup.

 ### Step 1: Subscribe to the SAP Launchpad service